|Table of content|

 A copy of the Delegation Order is attached at the end of this document.

-The ATIP Office has received and processed two privacy requests during the period covered by this report.
-In both cases, information was disclosed in part as Section 26 of the Act was applied to some of the information.
+The ATIP Office has received and processed seven privacy requests during the period covered by this report.

-A complaint made pursuant to the Privacy Act in the previous reporting period was resolved during the period covered by this report.
-The Office of the Privacy Commissioner concluded that the complaint was not well-founded.
+No complaint made pursuant to the Privacy Act was received during the period covered by this report.

 The policy of the Canadian Space Agency concerning the use of personal information is that such information is used for the purpose for which it was collected or for similar uses only.